neptune-software-marketplace/neptunesoftware-dxp-abb-odata-workorders-offline/README.md

 <img src="./images/application-translation.png" alt="image" width="800px" height="auto">

-## 5. My Work Order application

 The finished application as completed until Step 4 including the BTP Translation Hub can be downloaded from the GitHub repository right [here](https://github.com/neptune-software-marketplace/neptunesoftware-dxp-abb-odata-workorders-offline/blob/master/MyWorkOrdersOffline-finished.planet9)

+## 5. Complete solution

-The final result is the application you can import directly from the Marketplace or via Github.
-This application consist of the `My Work Orders` application we showcased above with the following functionalities:
+The complete solution can be imported directly from the DXP Marketplace or when you import this GitHub repository as `Development Package`.

+This application consist of the `My Work Orders` applications we showcased above with the following functionalities:
 - Offline capabilities
-- OData Service usage for Update Maintenance Orders and storing Attachments
+- OData Service to update work orders and storing attachments
 - Camera/Photo upload
 - Signature Build block
-- PDF Designer to create and design PDF with Work Order data + attachments
+- PDF Designer to create and design PDF with work order data + attachments
+- Work Order Manager application to assign work orders
+- Neptune Launchpad with tile group and tiles for both applications

+After import of the pacakge the API and OData Source endpoints and Proxy Authentication needs to be configured for the following `API` and `OData Source` objects

+**OData Source**
+- EAM_OBJPG_MAINTENANCEORDER_SRV change Endpoint and add Proxy Authentication for your SAP system
+- HCMFAB_COMMON_SRV change Endpoint and add Proxy Authentication for your SAP system
+- MaintenanceOrderOData add Proxy Authentication  with APIkey for Business Accelerator Hub

+**API Designer**
+- AttachmentContentSet change Endpoint and add Proxy Authentication for your SAP system
+- TranslationHubAPI add Proxy Authentication with APIkey for Business Accelerator Hub